CIF Parser¶

 , respectively.

-It could be extended to handle also the new features of CIF 2.0 or even the full STAR format, but we don’t have a good reason to do this.
+It could be extended to handle the new features of CIF 2.0 or even the full STAR format, but we don’t have a good reason to do this.
 The same goes for DDLm/dREL.

 The parser does not handle CIF 1.1 conventions, as they are not part